 BURBANK: This was at Lambeau?

-BUCK: This was - no. Believe it or not - and friends of mine can't believe this actually happened - they would give up home games at Lambeau to play some games in Milwaukee.
+BUCK: This was - no. Believe it or not, they would give up home games at Lambeau to play some games in Milwaukee.
 So this was a game in Milwaukee County Stadium, the last game the Packers ever played there as the home team.

 BURBANK: Well, for obvious reasons.

 SAGAL: Yeah, they couldn't use the stadium anymore.
 It smelled funny.
 Nobody knew why.